Pelagic zone: Pelagic birds

 Pelagic birds, also called oceanic birds or seabirds, live on open seas and oceans rather than inland or around more restricted waters such as rivers and lakes.
-These birds have very long wings which give them the ability to fly for long periods of time.
+Many of these birds have very long wings which give them the ability to fly for long periods of time.
 Some pelagic birds dive deep into the water to catch prey.
 Pelagic birds feed on planktonic crustaceans, squid and forage fish.
 Examples are the Atlantic puffin, macaroni penguins, sooty terns, razorbills, shearwaters, and Procellariiformes such as the albatross, Procellariidae and petrels.

 Some representative ocean animals (not drawn to scale) within their approximate depth-defined ecological habitats.
 Marine microorganisms also exist on the surfaces and within the tissues and organs of the diverse life inhabiting the ocean, across all ocean habitats.
 The animals rooted to or living on the ocean floor are not pelagic but are benthic animals.

 The yellow bellied sea snake as it glides across the surface of the ocean.

 The pelagic wandering albatross (Diomedea exulans) ranges over huge areas of ocean and can circle the globe.